This deadline is for students attending California Community Colleges only.

-Cal Grant GPAs will be accepted only if certified by a school electronically or on the paper GPA Verification form.
-No transcripts are accepted.
-The fastest and most secure way for a student to submit a Cal Grant GPA is to have their school electronically upload the GPA directly to the Commission’s system.
-Please ask your school to submit your GPA electronically to the Commission by the March 2, 2014* filing deadline.
+The fastest and most secure way for students to submit their Cal Grant GPAs is to have their school electronically upload the GPAs directly to the California Student Aid Commissionís system.
+Please ask your school to submit your GPA electronically to the Commission by the September 2, 2016, filing deadline.

-Please note: The Commission will not process any GPAs that may have been submitted in prior years.
-In order for a student to be considered for a 2014-2015 Cal Grant award, a new GPA form must be received by the Commission by the stated deadline.
+The Commission will not process any GPAs that may have been submitted in prior years.
+In order for a student to be considered for a 2016-2017 Cal Grant award, a new GPA must be received by the Commission by the stated deadline.

 Are you wondering if your Cal Grant GPA has been received by the Commission?
-After you have filed a FAFSA, you can go on-line and check the status of your Cal Grant application by logging on to WebGrants for Students and creating a WebGrants for Students account.
-This secure site will let you view the status of your Cal Grant or Chafee Grant application, update your address, view payment history or report your college of attendance to the Commission.
+After you have filed a FAFSA or California Dream Act Application, you can go on-line and check the status of your Cal Grant application by logging on to WebGrants for Students and creating an account.
+This secure site provides you with resources, information and tools to assist you with the college financial aid process.
+It will also let you view the status of your Cal Grant or Chafee Grant application, update your address, submit corrections, view your payment history, update your college of attendance, or satisfy outstanding requirements.